maxoe/Doomed/docs/proposal.md

 Project Doomed: Team members Ehrlinspiel, Björn and Oesterle, Max Game Idea: 3D-Maze Escape game using portals.
 You spawn in a maze and have to find the exit (or a safe place) in a given time.
 From a safe place you can then continue your search for the exit.
-The maze's minimap is uncovered as you proceed to explorer more parts of the maze.
 Portals can lead you into different parts of the maze.
 They shall support light transport and shadows, they are supposed to look like normal windows into an "impossible room" (maybe with some effect on it).
 We try to create a tense, realistic atmosphere of a maze using raytracing, many lights and some kind of relief mapping.

 M = Max Oesterle